pcamacho-o/FSE_In_Support/README.md

 1. [**Excel Dashboard Project**](/Dashboar_FSE) – ETL using **Power Query**, modeling with **Power Pivot/DAX**, and visualization through interactive dashboards.
 2. [**SQL Analysis Project**](/SQL_FSE/) – Analytical queries in **PostgreSQL** to calculate Mean Time Between Failures (MTBF), and spare parts impact.

-Both projects aim to **identify intervention patterns, optimize spare parts management, and support data-driven decisions**.
+Both projects aim to **identify intervention patterns, and support data-driven decisions**.

 ### ⚠️ Important Note
 All analyses are performed on **synthetic data** generated for demonstration and educational purposes.